Kauto/animationvideo/README.md

   //     h: 0,          // the height of the canvas
   //     ratio: 1       // the ratio between width and height
   //   }
-  // - timepassed is the time in ms that has passed since the last frame update({ engine, scene, layerManager, output, timepassed }) {
+  // - timePassed is the time in ms that has passed since the last frame
+  // - totalTimePassed is the time in ms that has passed since the start of the
+  //   animation
+  update({ engine, scene, layerManager, output, timePassed, totalTimePassed }) {
     // set text of a object - f.e. the score
     // layerManager.getById(0).getById(0).text = this.score;